xmos/lib_sw_pll/doc/rst/sw_pll.rst

 The SDM typically provides better audio quality by pushing the noise floor up into the inaudible part of the spectrum.
-A fixed set of SDM coefficients and loop filters are provided which have been hand tuned to provide either 24.576 MHz or 22.5792 MHz low jitter clocks and are suitable for Hi-Fi systems and professional audio applications.
+A fixed set of SDM coefficients and loop filters are provided which have been hand tuned to provide either 24.576 MHz or 22.5792 MHz low jitter clocks and are suitable for Hi-Fi and professional audio applications.

 .. figure:: ./images/sdm_pll.png